jtroussard/linkedin_assist/linkedin_assist/docs/notes.md

 4. Also read up on sys.exit() and find a graceful way to shut down program when there is nothing to post of user quits program.

+5. Wrap up version 1 asap and then do a arch restructure of the program where the job data remains intact and passed through the program instead of building all these lists.
+Update records using the intact data via the use of sub functions i.e. hs.search(x,x,x,x,type of search, etc...)

 ## app.py

 ### Main